List of Logical

 statement as "I had no sexual contact of any sort with that woman.")
 This is

 a corruption of the argument from logos, and a tactic often used in

-criminals, and will still be criminals even if they live to be 100.").
+monsters, and will still be terrorist monsters even if they live to be 100.").
 Also refers to the fallacy of arguing that something is a certain way "by nature,"

 an empty claim that no amount of proof can refute.
 (E.g.,